rwbr/flutter_neat_and_clean_calendar/README.md

 /// [bottomBarColor] sets the [Color] of the bottom bar
 /// [expandableDateFormat] defines the formatting of the date in the bottom bar
-/// [displayMonthTextStyle] is a [TextStyle] for styling the month name in the top bar. final ValueChanged<DateTime>? onDateSelected;
+/// [displayMonthTextStyle] is a [TextStyle] for styling the month name in the top bar.
+/// [datePickerConfig] is a [DatePickerConfig] object.
+It contains the configuration of the date picker, if enabled.

+final ValueChanged<DateTime>? onDateSelected;
 final ValueChanged<DateTime>? onMonthChanged;
 final ValueChanged<bool>? onExpandStateChanged;